 Alternatively, we could also incorporate the Host’s review of the guest, and provide an average of their reviews.

 For the purposes of this study we only considered the former.
+[May still include two way]

+Reviews transformation

+Translating to English.
+How many reviews did you have to translate?
+(Test)

+Spelling correction (test)

+Get dictionary of words

+Analysed words that were unknown in the Word2Vec model.

+Viewed the counts of these unknown words within the reviews

+Only corrected those that were popular mistakes (count > 5)

+Spelling correction using spelling corrector tool (expand on)

+Derived a dictionary of corrections

 How do we compute it?

-Normally satisfaction is measured using ratings.
+Normally satisfaction is measured by using ratings.
 Airbnb, however, does not provide the individual ratings for each review.
 We decided to use sentiment analysis tools in order to assess how satisfied the reviewer was based on their text/review.

 As we are not provided the guest rating for each review, we require some form of an estimate of it.
 I did an initial assessment of some of the possible tools that could be used to predict their sentiment.